mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

         any isNothing mbPids `shouldBe` False
 ```

 From here we'll want to test that our processes communicate with one another as we expect.
-We do this by starting a client process and registering a server [test double](https://martinfowler.com/bliki/TestDouble.html) spie that'll listen for messages sent to it using the `writer` function.
+We do this by starting a client process and registering a server [test double](https://martinfowler.com/bliki/TestDouble.html) that'll listen for messages sent to it using the `writer` function.

 ``` haskell
   let